-In this section, using 2012-2017 ACS microdata from IPUMS USA, including the new indices, we illustrate how poverty rates, and the likelihood of being in poverty relative to other demographic characteristics, varies across levels of urbanization as distinguished by both concentration (DENSITY) and by population size (METPOP10).
+In this section, using the new indices with 2012-2017 ACS microdata from IPUMS USA (pooling six 1-year samples), we illustrate how both poverty rates and individuals' likelihood of being in poverty vary across levels of urbanization as distinguished by both concentration (DENSITY) and population size (METPOP10).
 Using microdata with the new indices enables us to fit regression models predicting poverty while controlling for other demographic factors.
-The use of our continuous measures shows that the correlation between poverty, rurality, and different demographic dimensions, varies in ways that cannot be captured by a simple metro/nonmetro distinction.
+The use of our continuous measures shows that the correlations between poverty, rurality, and other demographic characteristics vary in ways that cannot be captured by a simple metro/nonmetro distinction.